 Cabinet discussions are confidential – what is said in cabinet stays in cabinet.
 It is possible to obtain minutes of cabinet decisions under the Official Information Act 1982, but it is not possible to gain access to a written record of the substance of the debates which informed those decisions.
 The convention of confidentiality enables ministers to engage in frank, robust policy debates without being constrained – until a decision is reached.

-The advent of the mixed-member proportional (MMP) electoral system since 1996 has resulted in two significant variations to the principle of collective cabinet responsibility.
+The advent of the mixed-member proportional (MMP) electoral system in 1996 resulted in two significant variations to the principle of collective cabinet responsibility.

 The first is the so-called ‘agree to disagree’ provision.
 This allows a coalition party (but not an individual minister) to nominate a particular issue as a matter of ‘party distinction’, and to publicly disagree with its coalition partner’s stance on the matter.
 However, it can only do so for the duration of the decision-making process.
 Once a conclusion has been reached, perhaps by a parliamentary vote or a cabinet decision, all ministers are bound by the outcome.